 Accordingly, school employees, volunteers, and students shall not engage in bullying or harassing behavior while on school property, while on school-owned or school-operated vehicles, while attending or participating in school-sponsored or sanctioned activities, and while away from school grounds if the conduct materially interferes with the orderly operation of the educational environment or is likely to do so.

 Complaints may be filed with the superintendent or superintendent's designee pursuant to the regulation accompanying this policy.
-The superintendent is responsible for implementation of this policy and all accompanying procedures.
 Complaints will be investigated within a reasonable time frame.
-Within 24 hours of receiving a report that a student may have been the victim of conduct that constitutes bullying and/or harassment, the district will notify the parent or guardian of the student.